 NOTE: Examples of mechanically operable parts include scanner covers, notebook docking stations and lids as well as physical switches and latches.

+Measurement data: the quantified results of the monitoring activity carried out in order to verify the compliance of the websites and mobile applications of public sector bodies with the accessibility requirements set out in Article 4.
+It covers both quantitative information about the sample of websites and mobile applications tested (number of websites and applications with, potentially, the number of visitors or users, etc.) and quantitative information about the level of accessibility (after DIRECTIVE (EU) 2016/2102 [i.28])

 mechanism for private listening: auditory output designed so that only the current user can receive the sound

 NOTE: Personal headsets, directional speakers and audio hoods are examples of mechanisms for private listening.

+mobile application: application software designed and developed, by or on behalf of public sector bodies, for use by the general public on mobile devices such as smartphones and tablets.
+It does not include the software that controls those devices (mobile operating systems) or hardware (after DIRECTIVE (EU) 2016/2102 [i.28])

 non-text content: content that is not a sequence of characters that can be programmatically determined or where the sequence is not expressing something in human language (after WCAG 2.0 [4])

 non-web document: document that is not a web page, not embedded in web pages nor used in the rendering or functioning of the page